 Throughout the day, the Museum Theater hosts staff presentations and demonstrations, Yellowstone Park Ranger talks, children’s programs and a variety of educational wildlife movies.
 Please check the daily schedule inserted in your admission handout – Today’s Discoveries for movies and program times.

 Visitors to the GWDC have the opportunity to experience awe-inspiring wolf pack dynamics in the Naturalist Cabin.

 The Naturalist Cabin is located between two of the GWDC’s wolf habitats where visitors have the opportunity to watch the wolf packs interact with each other from the comfort of the cabin.
 Floor-to-ceiling windows allow for intimate glimpses into the complex social lives of these wolves.
 A large fireplace gives everyone a chance to warm up on those cold West Yellowstone winter days.
 The cabin also features interpretive displays and a life-sized wolf model.
 Center Staff utilize the cabin as a comfortable environment to learn about wolves through its “Wolf Pack Chats and Enrichment”.

 Check your Today's Discoveries admissions handout for our weekly Program Schedule for “Wolf Pack Chats and Enrichment” times.

 The Raptor Exhibit at the GWDC is a seasonal exhibit.
 The birds-of-prey are available for viewing May thru November.
-If you plan to visit in May or November please call the Center at 800 257-2570 for specific dates.
 Stop by to get an intimate look at these extraordinary raptors.

 Take-in a Live Bird-of-Prey Program to learn about our resident raptors and their species.